periode/digital-culture/sessions/01_intro.md

 this website will be updated every week with class notes, links and any code that we might have written during class.

-go to the wiki section (at the top) to find the syllabus, weekly assignments and any resources we've mentioned in class.
+This is where you will find the syllabus, with the schedule and assignments.

 -->